 20 hours distributed as follows: MCOM 104, either MCOM 201 or VMP 205, either MCOM 490 or 492, and 8 additional hours in MCOM or VMP.
 These additional hours may have prerequisites as noted in the course descriptions.

-Students must earn a minimum 2.0 grade-point-average on all minor courses taken at UNC Asheville.
-One-half of the hours taken for a minor must be completed at UNC Asheville, to include at least 6 semester hours of 300-400 level courses.
+University-wide minimum requirements for a minor: 1) one-half of the hours required for a minor must be completed in residence at UNC Asheville, to include at least 6 hours at the 300-400 level; 2) students must have a cumulative grade-point-average of at least 2.0 on minor courses taken at UNC Asheville.